marozet/RepData_PeerAssessment1/README.md

 To see the HTML with the rest of the analysis click this link:
 [http://htmlpreview.github.io/?https://github.com/marozet/RepData_PeerAssessment1/blob/master/PA1_template.html](http://htmlpreview.github.io/?https://github.com/marozet/RepData_PeerAssessment1/blob/master/PA1_template.html)

-Original README.md text below:
+Original forked README.md text below:

-## Introduction

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a